Discover more from Leading Tech

 One of the most important practices every engineering team should have

-After years of working with software development, I came to realize the benefits of having a code review process on your team go far beyond than just catching bugs and prevent issues in production.
+After years of working with software development, I came to realize the benefits of having a code review process on your team go far beyond just catching bugs and prevent issues in production.